 - Volunteer Service

-- Form - Volunteer Assumption of Risk Form (pdf)
+- Form - Conditions of Volunteer Service Form (pdf)

 - Insurance Purchases Delegated to the SOU Risk Manager

 - Athletic Insurance

 - Day Care

 SOU owned property covered by RMD includes automobiles, real property (buildings and equipment), and personal property (building contents and supplies).
 The personal property of others can be covered if a Personal Property Loan Agreement is signed by the university Risk Coordinator.

 University property that may be taken off campus must be recorded on an Agreement to Allow Off-Campus Use of University Property form.
 This includes all laptops, tablets, cameras, drones, etc.

 Departments will be responsible for the $5000 deductible for any covered property loss.
 All claims for property loss must be reported to the university Risk Coordinator immediately upon loss.